Hecter94/EndlessSky-PluginArchive/Working/Arion - Air Superiority/README.md

 - ETC

-To get access to some of the content visit Earth, Valhalla, Hephaestus or Bourne.
-Perhaps helping them out by doing some jobs and mission is a good idea.
-You can also just have a high combat rating or finish the main campaign (although you should probably just visit the mentioned planets).
+To get access to the content visit Earth, Valhalla, Hephaestus or Bourne.
+Perhaps helping them out by doing some jobs and missions is a good idea.
+You could also just have a high combat rating or finish the main campaign (although i reccomend just visiting the previously planets first for more content).

 There are also some bonus content if you have the lost in midnight, mega freight, czartraks ships, amphibious ships, altera or navycampaign (by kestrel1110) plugin.
 To access the bonus content, move the respective files from the bonus file to the data file.